kmartino/kmartino-emacs-config/README.md

 The init.el is written to download a small set of packages I prefer to run and includes a few modifications to make it easy to get started:

-1. Diagramming with PlantUML in org-mode and Markdown.
+1. Diagram with PlantUML in Markdown.
+2. Easy extension!
+Add a file prefixed with `init-` in the start up directory and it will evaluate during startup.
-2. Setting up the path Emacs uses to find external executables on your system.
+3. Extends the path Emacs uses to find external executables on your system based upon your `PATH`
-3. A default look and feel that is preferable to the out of the box Emacs experience.
+4. Provides a default look and feel that is preferable to the out of the box Emacs experience, IMHO.
-4. A configuration for Helm and Projectile that makes it easier to navigate large projects.
+5. A configuration for Helm and Projectile that makes it easier to navigate large projects.
+6. Encrypts/Decrypts files with a `.gpg` extension, prompting for a password.

 ### Instructions